freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 are unable to connect to the SecureDrop servers.
 In offline mode, any content that you have previously downloaded will be available.
 You will not be able to send or delete messages.

+Because SecureDrop Workstation allows you to download and decrypt submissions on one machine, submissions that you have downloaded are still available in offline mode and can be accessed even when you are not logged in.

+.. important:: Protecting downloaded submissions is another reason why SecureDrop Workstation needs to be powered off completely when it is not in use.